On Optimizing the Conditional Value-at-Risk of a Maximum Cost for Risk-Averse Safety Analysis: Acknowledgement

-One can run the under-approximation method on a standard laptop (2-4 CPU cores) in approximately 10 minutes for a fixed $\gamma$ and a fixed design.
-However, this approach is not suitable for the state-augmentation method.
+One can run the under-approximation method on a standard laptop (2--4 CPU cores) in approximately 10 minutes for a fixed $\gamma$ and a fixed design.
+However, this approach is not suitable for the current method.
 In particular, we used a high-performance computing cluster.
-The complete job (four designs) required about 54 hours and 30 CPU cores.\footnote{We used the Tufts Linux Research Cluster (Medford, MA) running MATLAB (The Mathworks, Inc.), and our code is available at https://github.com/risk-sensitive-reachability/RSSAVSA-2021.} These run-time and CPU values should be considered a rough comparison of the resources that naive implementations of the two methods require; no attempt has been made to optimize computational efficiency beyond parallelizing the operations in a given DP recursion.
-Table \ref{tradeoffsbetweenmethods} summarizes the main trade-offs between the state-augmentation and under-approximation methods.
+The complete job (four designs) required about 54 hours and 30 CPU cores.\footnote{In the main paper, we state that about 13.5 hours is required for each design because (54 hours)/(4 designs) = 13.5 hours per design.
+We used the Tufts Linux Research Cluster (Medford, MA) running MATLAB (The Mathworks, Inc.), and our code is available from https://github.com/risk-sensitive-reachability/RSSAVSA-2021.} These run-time and CPU values should be considered a rough comparison of the resources that naive implementations of the two methods require; we have made no attempt to optimize computational efficiency beyond parallelizing the operations in a given DP recursion.
+Table \ref{tradeoffsbetweenmethods} summarizes the main trade-offs between the current method and under-approximation method.